This guide will walk you through all the steps needed to create and launch a successful membership site on Wix.

 Now it's over to you!
-And remember, we're always here if you need help setting up your membership site.
+And remember, we're always here if you need help setting up your Wix members area.

 Those are the basic steps for setting up a membership site with Wix and MemberSpace.
 If you need any additional help, contact our support team.
-They would love to help you get the most out of MemberSpace and help you craft the best membership site possible.
+They would love to help you get the most out of MemberSpace and help you craft the best members area possible.

 If you'd like to see any Wix membership sites examples, please check our Case Studies and get inspired by real memberships.